Is commuter rail service a good idea for New Hampshire?

 Attempts to get commuter train service in southern New Hampshire appear to be back on track.

-In February 2013, the Executive Council voted 4-1 to approve a $3.6 million federally-funded feasibility study for restoring passenger rail service along the Merrimack River, from Nashua to Concord, in what has been dubbed "The Capitol Corridor" project.
-The project would result in service between Concord and Boston.
+In February 2013 the Executive Council voted 4-1 to approve a $3.6 million federally-funded feasibility study for restoring passenger rail service along the Merrimack River, from Boston to Nashua to Concord, in what has been dubbed "The Capitol Corridor" project.
+URS Corp., the group completing the study, will present a report in the fall of 2014.
+For details on the study, visit the NH Capital Corridor website.

 In June 2013, the Executive Council then voted 5-0 to approve a $659,000 federally-funded feasibility study to evaluate a commuter rail connecting Haverhill, MA to Plaistow, NH.